omerlatif123/Envirocabs-milestone-project1/README.md

 1. I want to be able to navigate through the website quick and easily.

     The website has a fixed navigation menu at the top of the webpage, which allows the user the convenience of not having to scroll up constantly to move to another page.
 The header options allow the user to select a heading to direct them to a new page.
 The Envirocabs logo when pressed takes the visitor to the Home Page.
 The Navbar is clearly shown in the header of the site and uses a burger icon for smaller screen sizes.

-    Furthermore, in the footer on every page there is a make a booking button when pressed takes your directly to the booking form in the contact us page.
+    Furthermore, in the footer on every page there is a make a booking button when pressed takes the visitor directly to the booking form in the contact us page.
 Both the social links and download app icons are in the footer, when pressed transfer the user to their web pages.
 Finally, there is a booking button on the home page hero-image and when selected takes you to directly to make a booking form.
-This feature was suggested by a fellow student on slack who stated they would prefer to press the make a booking button and be directly transferred to the form, then transferred to the contact us page and scroll down to the form.
-The website has taking into the consideration the needs of the user and is easy and quick to navigate through.
+    This feature was suggested by a fellow student on slack who stated they would prefer to press the make a booking button and be directly transferred to the form, rather then transferred to the contact us page and scroll down to the form.
+The website has taken into the consideration the needs of the user and is easy and quick to navigate through.

     ![image-1](assets/readme-files/image-1.png)